If you’re having trouble signing in to your account, check the issues in this article for help.

 If you forgot your password, you can reset it.

 Learn more about resetting your password.

 I received a Dropbox security email

-If we detect suspicious sign-in attempts on your account, we’ll email you a sign-in link the next time you access your account.
-This is a proactive security measure that ensures you're the only one accessing your Dropbox account.
+If we detect suspicious sign-in attempts on your account, we’ll email you a one time security code.

 If you're still unable to access your account, contact Dropbox Support.

 I'm a Dropbox Business user and I can’t sign in

 If you're a member of a Dropbox Business account and you're having trouble signing in, here are some things to check:

 1. Has your admin turned on single sign-on (SSO)?